-If planning for another holiday season gives you heart palpitations rather than the warm and fuzzies, you may find the tips in this post helpful.
+If planning for another holiday season gives you heart palpitations rather than the warm and fuzzies, you may find helpful tips in this article.

-Why the holidays may be a challenge with and for children with special needs
+Why the holidays may be a challenge for neurodivergent and disabled children

 - Children with sensory sensitivities may find the sights, sounds and smells of the holidays too much to take in at once.

-- Some children may find crowds (and the loud noises that come with them) overwhelming and may either withdraw or have a meltdown.
+- Some children may find crowds (and the loud noises that come with them) overwhelming.

-- Some children find a change in their daily routine and sleep schedule difficult to overcome, and may become fussy or have a meltdown.
+- Some children find a change in their daily routine and sleep schedule difficult to overcome.

-- Children who are more introverted or those who struggle with social skills may find being in a large social group difficult to manage.
+- Introverted children or those who need support in interacting with others may find being in a large social group challenging.

 Suggestions for celebrating the holidays in peace

-- Prepare your family and friends.
-Once you’ve decide the most realistic way for your family to celebrate the holidays, gently let your family and friends know.
-They might be disappointed at first, but you can use phrases such as: “We’ve decided as a family that it will be too much for us to celebrate two consecutive days.”
-Then, ask if they can possibly change the date, or just go on without you.
-You won’t mind.
-Really.
-There are 365 days in the year.
-You don’t have to feel pressured to fit everything in during the 2-week holiday period.
+- Prepare others.
+Once you’ve decided on the most realistic way to celebrate the holidays, gently let others know.
+They might be disappointed at first, but you can use phrases such as: “We’ve decided that it will be too much for us to celebrate two consecutive days.”

-Also, prepare your family/ friends for things that may happen while you’re there and how they should react if they do.
-Mention it ahead of time, especially if this is the first time your child will be meeting this group of people.
+Also, prepare others for things that may happen while you’re there and how they should react if they do.
+Mention it ahead of time, especially if this is the first time a child will meet this group of people.

-Further, talk about how you handle meltdowns, should they occur, and let them know about your time-frame.
-You don’t want to rush a host/hostess, but let them know that you may have to make an exit if things get to be too much for your child.
-Letting them know ahead of time helps set the stage for that day.
-No scenes, no awkwardness in front of other guests.
-Plenty of dignity for your child.
+Talk about how you handle specific situations and let them know about your time frame.
+You don’t want to rush a host/hostess, but let them know that you may have to make an exit if things get to be too much for the child.
+Letting them know ahead of time helps set the stage for that day with dignity for the child.

-- Prepare your child.
-Let your child know what you’ve decided as a family.
-Then, explain what will happen if you’re spending holidays in locations other than in your home.
-If your child needs one, prepare a visual schedule of the day for each day that will not be like his regular routine.
-Also, prepare your child for the actual holiday.
+- Prepare the child.
+Let the child know where they are going and what they will do there.
+Prepare a visual schedule of the day for each day that will not be like their routine.
+Prepare the child for the actual holiday.
 What are theme words and sounds?
-Spend a few weeks using the vocabulary your child will encounter on that particular holiday.
+Spend a few weeks using the vocabulary the child will encounter on that particular holiday.
 Don’t forget exclamations like “Ho!
 Ho!
 Ho!”
 Practice opening gifts with some tearing activities ahead of time.
-And, of course, sing the songs so that your child can “join in” with others when holiday carols come around.
+Practice the songs so the child can join in with others when holiday carols come around.

-- Prepare your child’s belongings.
-Make a list of all the items your child will need while away from home.
-This way, as you prepare things the day before, or the day of, you have a checklist to refer to.
-Remember things like his equipment, his food, his medication, change of clothes, and a few of his favorite toys or books.
+- Prepare the child’s belongings.
+Make a list of all the items the child will need while away from home.
+Remember things like equipment, food, medication, change of clothes, and a few of their favorite toys or books.

 - Don’t go to the malls if you don’t have to.
 Contrary to what consumerism leads us to believe, the holidays are not about the malls.
-If you know that crowds cause your child to have a meltdown, then do your holiday shopping without him, or online.
-Really.
-No one needs unnecessary stress.
-Take him to a mall when things are quieter if you really want to take him there.
+Shop online instead.

-- Don’t force him to “socialize”.
-While being in a social setting is a great place to practice social skills, don’t push your child to play or talk to others if he doesn’t want to.
-Instead, help ease him into the situation by including him in his own way.
-This could mean just having him sit in with the group.
-Or, ask him a question about something you know he’ll have an answer for.
-Or, bring a game you know he’ll succeed at.
-Whatever you do, don’t make this social outing the teaching place for social skills.
-Don’t say, “Come on, Mark!
-Talk, will ya?”
-You wouldn’t want to be put on the spot, so don’t do it to your child.
+- Don’t force them to “socialize.”
+While being in a social setting is a great place to learn to interact with others, don’t push a child to play or talk to others if they don’t want to.
+Instead, help ease them into the situation by including them in their own way.
+This could mean just having them sit in with the group.
+Or, ask them about something they’ll have an answer for.
+Or, bring a game you know they’ll enjoy.

 - Leave when time is up.
-No one dictates when time is up but you and your family.
 Remember when you prepared yourself for the best and worst?
 Since everyone is aware, it’s ok to leave early.